-Note that each type test BIF has an older equivalent, without the is_prefix.
+Note that most type test BIFs have older equivalents, without the is\prefix.
 These old BIFs are retained for backwards compatibility only and should not be used in new code.
 They are also only allowed at top level.
 For example, they are not allowed in boolean expressions in guards.

-abs(Number)

-byte_size(Bitstring)
+continued

 element(N, Tuple)

 float(Term)

 hd(List)

 length(List)

 node()

 node(Pid Ref Port)

 round(Number)

 self()

 size(Tuple Bitstring)

 tl(List)

 trunc(Number)

 tuple_size(Tuple)